Federal Financial Assistance

 In person: Ward Edwards Building 1100

 Federal financial assistance can be used to help pay direct educational expenses, such as fees, books and supplies, and residence hall charges, as well as variable living costs, such as off-campus housing, food, transportation, child care, and other personal costs related to attending UCM.
-Although the responsibility for meeting educational and living costs lies with the student, financial aid from the following federal programs can be awarded to supplement a student’s ability to pay his/her total expenses.
+Although the responsibility for meeting educational and living costs lies with the student, financial aid from the following federal program can be awarded to supplement a student’s ability to pay his/her total expenses.
 Any other assistance received must be included and could impact a student’s eligibility for federal aid.

-To be eligible to receive federal financial aid, students must have a documented record of attendance in the classes for which they enroll.
+To be eligible to receive federal and state financial aid, students must have a documented record of attendance in the classes for which they enroll.
 Registration for classes is, in itself, not sufficient to prove attendance.
-A student who receives or otherwise benefits from federal financial aid, but has no documented record of attendance in the class(es) for which (s)he is enrolled, is not eligible to have received/benefitted from the aid, and will be required to repay all or part of the federal assistance credited to his/her UCM account for the semester.
+A student who receives or otherwise benefits from federal or state financial aid, but has no documented record of attendance in the class(es) for which (s)he is enrolled, is not eligible to have received/benefitted from the aid, and will be required to repay all or part of the federal and state assistance credited to his/her UCM account for the semester.
 For information on return of federal funds, review the Student Financial Services policy.

 Federal Financial Aid Available to Graduate Students

-Student Loans - Low-interest Unsubsidized Stafford Loans are the only type of federal aid available to graduate students, and must be repaid, but usually not until after the student graduates, withdraws, or drops to less than half-time enrollment status.
+Student Loans - Low-interest unsubsidized Stafford Loans are the only type of federal aid available to graduate students, and must be repaid, but usually not until after the student graduates, withdraws, or drops to less than half-time enrollment status.

 Federal Work Study - A Federal Student Aid program that provides funding for part-time employment for some eligible students that need assistance meeting their postsecondary educational costs.
 Eligible students must secure qualified employment and begin working to receive these funds.